 The choice of your payment gateway

 An optimized checkout demands a reliable and safe payment gateway for your customers.
 WooCommerce provides great options in this department.
 One of the advanced options to look out for is the WooCommerce Authorize.net plugin.
-This one is free and offers great features to support inexpensive and seamless credit card processing feature to your customers.
-The customer stays on your site throughout the entire checkout process, and this in fact gives the store owner control over the checkout process.
+This one offers great features to support inexpensive and seamless credit card processing feature to your customers.
+The customer stays on your site throughout the entire checkout process, and this, in fact, gives the store owner control over the checkout process.
 That means you can design a more personalized user experience and expand your customer base effortlessly.
-You site requires an SSL certificate for PCI compliance in this case though.
-The WooCommerce Stripe Plugin is another one you can checkout for a simple and seamless checkout experience.
+Your site requires an SSL certificate for PCI compliance in this case though.
+The WooCommerce Stripe Plugin is another one you can check out for a simple and seamless checkout experience.

 Resist the tendency to overload the checkout page

 If your single page checkout is full of distracting elements and irrelevant fields, it may not provide the intended smoothness of user experience.
 Try to keep it really simple and matter of fact to enable a seamless checkout.

 Default WooCommerce checkout page is a good example of single page checkout

 A good example for an efficient single page checkout would be the WooCommerce default checkout option.
 It presents a direct and efficient checkout option where the customers have to enter the billing and shipping information when they proceed to checkout.
 The checkout flow is quite fast as it quickly updates to provide the appropriate choices of payment and shipping options to the customer.
 WooCommerce general settings also help in clearly defining the checkout process.
 For example, if you are shipping only to the US, you can specify that in the general settings.
 This way visitors from other countries will be spared of a lot of confusion and wastage of time.